top of page

 the smooth surface that my heels wish to be.

-Like the incline of a rollercoaster, the kind when you’re more than 45 degrees the wrong side up and you breathe out just before the carriage turns over the tipping point.
+That kind of feeling when you’re more than 45 degrees the wrong side up, steep incline of an amusement park ride and you breathe out just before the cart leans over the breaking point.

 bottom of page